 If you would like to discuss buying gold coins, call us at 1-800-528-1380.
 We take calls between 7:00 a.m. and 5:00 p.m.
 MST, Mondays through Fridays.

-Although the minimum gold order at CMI Gold & Silver Inc. is five ounces, smaller quantities of gold often can be found on our Gold Specials Page.
+Quality gold products at low prices often can be found on our Gold Specials Page.